Robert Molesworth, 1st Viscount Molesworth

 Molesworth came from an old Northamptonshire family.
 He married Hon.
 Letitia Coote, daughter of Richard Coote, 1st Baron Coote, and Mary St. George.
 His father Robert (d.
 1656) was a Cromwellian who made a fortune in Dublin, largely by provisioning Cromwell's army; Robert Molesworth the younger supported William of Orange and was made William's ambassador to Denmark.
 In 1695 he became a prominent member of the Privy Council of Ireland.
-The same year he stood for Dublin County in the Irish House of Commons, a seat he held until 1703.
+The same year he stood for County Dublin in the Irish House of Commons, a seat he held until 1703.
 Subsequently, he represented Swords until 1715.
 In the following year, he was created Viscount Molesworth, of Swords, in the Peerage of Ireland.